Triangulation and how to use it to further your research

 Some of the

-comparison websites allow one to identify the triangulated matches of two individuals
+comparison websites allow one to identify the triangulated matches

 in some form